Tobacco Kiln, Oak Valley: History

 Several factors contributed to the failure of the Townsville tobacco industry.
 It was generally considered that the Experimental Farm at Mareeba contributed greatly to the success of the industry in that area.
 Although the Townsville and District Development Association agitated for a government Experimental Farm in this area to provide support for local inexperienced growers, this never eventuated.
 Water was always a problem as tobacco growers relied on the northern wet season.
 Failure of the season had drastic consequences, as did a heavy season.
 The tobacco plant was particularly prone to diseases and pests.
 Inexperienced farmers lacked the expertise to deal with these diseases, as well as cope with the complicated curing process.
 Government fiscal policy did not always favour the local grower: increased excise on home-grown tobacco and reduced duties on imports were blamed for the unsatisfactory position of the industry in 1934.
 This variety of causes often meant farmers could not sell a large enough portion of their crop at prices high enough to cover their capital outlay.
-Capital required to establish a tobacco farm was estimated at around £950, a considerable sum in the 1930s.
+Capital required to establish a tobacco farm was estimated at £950, a considerable sum in the 1930s.
 This included the cultivation of 15 acres, deposit on land, a small hut, clearing, curing barns, bulk shed, horses, farm equipment and some labour costs.

 One of the major costs was the construction of a curing barn, or barns, depending on the size of the farm.
 Local tobacco kilns were essential as it was imperative that tobacco leaf be cured immediately after harvesting, and a number of kilns appeared in the Hervey's Range and Woodstock areas.
 Kiln walls had to be insulated and farmers used different materials, according to their means and the availability of local resources.
 Different constructions in the Townsville area included brick, two layers of corrugated iron filled with sand, bush timber coated with cement plaster, home-made concrete brick, reinforced concrete, and sun-dried bricks of clay and chopped grass.

 The curing process was crucial, and flue curing was the most modern, scientific method available in the 1930s.
 The kiln at 12 Chisholm Trail used this new technology, closely resembling drawings of a model flue curing barn in the Queensland Agricultural Journal of August 1931.
 The flues carried heat at ground level from the outside furnace, across the barn and back to the chimney outlets, raising the temperature inside the kiln and thereby curing the tobacco.
 This process overcame earlier curing problems such as leaf contamination by smoke from open fires, and also allowed greater control over heat and humidity in the curing barn.